 2. Mac users: Stop trackers from watching you while you browse

-Nobody wants creepy third parties eyeballing their private behaviors.
+Nobody wants creepy third parties eyeballing their personal behaviors.
 Go through your Security and Privacy settings to turn off any tracking or access you don’t want.
 Then, follow these steps:

 Here, you can change the information your Mac shares with others on the internet or network.
 You can disable location preferences, stop apps from screen recording and more.